 - Perform selected dances from The Spanish Dance Society’s repertoire of flamenco and Spanish Dance.

 Class format and activities

 You will be undertaking practical exercises and patterns of movement demonstrated and guided by your tutor.
-You will be learning sequences through repetition of action so that you can master features of the technique.
-You will be responding (through movement and rhythmic accompaniment) to a selection of flamenco and Spanish dance rhythms.
+You will be learning movements and sequences through repetition of action so that you can master more complex features of the technique.
+You will be responding (though movement and rhythmic accompaniment) to a selection of flamenco and Spanish dance rhythms.
 You will be practising stamping, clapping and movement sequences with your fellow students so as to share your learning experience.
-You will be experimenting with a variety of creative processes, which will include collaborative work and spatial patterning.
-You will have the chance to discuss your learning with your tutor and with fellow students.
-You will have the opportunity to investigate, research and discuss various aspects of flamenco and Spanish dance.

 In order to ensure you make the best possible progress on your course, you will have regular constructive and supportive feedback from your tutor.

-This course is suitable for students studying flamenco and / or Spanish dance at an Improvers 2, Intermediate and Advanced level.
-It is not suitable for beginners.
+This course is suitable for students studying flamenco and / or Spanish dance at an Intermediate and Advanced level.
+It is not suitable for beginners or improvers.
 You will need to continue to study flamenco and / or Spanish dance on a regular, weekly basis.
 You should be aware that this is a practical course and so you will need to be able to participate in the physical activities planned to the best of your ability.
 Your tutor is very happy to make any adjustments to exercises set to meet particular physical or learning needs.

 What you need to know before you enrol